neo-project/docs/docs/en-us/reference/governance_api.md

 ## Token Distribution

-Half of total NEO amount, or 50 million tokens are distributed in genesis block to all standby committee members in the following rule:
+Half of total NEO amount, or 50 million tokens are distributed in genesis block to all standby committee members in the following rules:

 1. Get N1 = amount of standby committee members & N2 = amount of standby validators according to protocol.json
 2. Separate 50 million NEO tokens into (N1 + N2) portions and distribute them to all committee members: every non-validator with 1 portion and every validator with 2 portions
-3. Remaining half is distributed to standby validators' multi-signature address All interactions in NEO are performed through transactions.
+3. Remaining half is distributed to standby validators' multi-signature address All interactions in Neo are performed through transactions.
 Sending a transaction on chain requires paying GAS tokens as fee, including system fee and network fee.
 System fee will be burnt as resource consumption for transaction execution, while network fee will be distributed to the speaker (the validator who start a new-block proposal) of the block where corresponding transaction is included.

 ## Nep5 Contract Function